 by Rich Meyer, 1962 CJ-3B, Rockford, Illinois

 Ed. note: When Rich sent the story of his Jeep, and included this photo taken outside The 3-B's Café in Rockford, I knew we had to give this place a plug!
 In fact, we should have a gathering of CJ-3Bs at the Café!
-The old location seen here was damaged by fire in 2013, and the business reopened at 6901 N. 2nd St. in Machesney Park, just north of Rockford (see a map.)
+The old location seen here was damaged by fire in 2013, and the business reopened at 6901 N. 2nd St. in Machesney Park, just north of Rockford.

 I understand it's a classic little diner, serving great breakfast and lunch.
-Click on the front cover of the menu, below, to see the full menu, courtesy of UrbanSpoon.
+Click on the front cover of the menu, below, to see the 2014 menu.